Building an Arduino Water Quality Monitoring Station (SDG 6: Clean Water and Sanitation)

 Building an Arduino water quality monitoring station demonstrates how embedded systems can support environmental stewardship.
 By integrating sensors for pH, temperature, and dissolved solids, the system provides real-time insight into water conditions and illustrates the core principles used in modern environmental monitoring infrastructure.

-While this prototype is relatively simple, the underlying concept is powerful: when environmental conditions can be measured clearly, they can also be managed more effectively.
-Distributed sensor networks will play an increasingly important role in protecting freshwater resources and advancing sustainable development.
+While this prototype is relatively simple, the underlying concept is powerful: when environmental conditions can be measured clearly, they can also be investigated, discussed, and managed more effectively.
+Distributed sensor networks will play an increasingly important role in protecting freshwater resources, supporting resilient infrastructure, and advancing sustainable development.

 Scroll to Top